LinkedInLearning/async-python-foundations-applied-concepts-2422322/README.md

 # Async Python
-These exercise files are to be used in conjuction with the course "Async Python" on LinkedIn Learning
+These exercise files are to be used in conjunction with the course Async Python Foundations: Applied Concepts on LinkedIn Learning.

-## Easy setup with gitpod(cloud workspace)
+## Easy setup with Gitpod (cloud workspace).
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#/https://github.com/LinkedInLearning/async-python-foundations-applied-concepts-2422322)

-These exercise files are to be used in conjuction with the course "Async Python" on  [LinkedIn Learning](https://www.linkedin.com/learning)

 ## Local setup
 ## Downloads
 * Visit [python.org](https://www.python.org/) and download Python for your operating system.
 * Visit [redis.io](https://redis.io/download) and download Redis for your operating system.

-## Setting up a virtual environment.
+## Setting up a virtual environment
 1. Create a virtual environment with the following command:
    ```bash
    python3 -m venv venv
    ```
-1. Activate the virtual environment:
+1. Activate the virtual environment.
    1. Linux and Mac
    ```bash
    source venv/bin/activate